mccv/streamyj/README.md

 to be significantly faster than GSON, which seems to be the most popular non-streaming JSON parser available.

+THIS CODE IS DRAFT QUALITY AT BEST.
+I've run tests with Twitter JSON formats, but the testing is by no eans thorough.
+There are almost certainly dire bugs lurking.

 StreamyJ makes it easy to write idiomatic Scala parsers using Jackson by

 *   Converting JsonToken constants to case classes, allowing pattern matching